-My Rule of Criticism is this: Put as much energy into describing the things you like as you do the things you don’t like.
+My Rule of Criticism is this: Put as much thought and energy into describing the things you like as you do the things you don't like.

 This method is infinitely more effective.
 It requires real engagement from the critic; they can't just stand half in the doorway and flick razor blades at you.
 This is the best kind of criticism you can get.
 Once you understand this you can start giving it yourself.
 And if you come across someone who doesn't understand this you can calmly explain it to them.
 See that?
 You can use this Rule even in the way you criticize someone's ability to criticize.
 And if they still act like jerks then go ahead and slap the shit out of them.

-I’m not talking about feeding someone dainty bowls of phony sugarsap just so they won’t get upset and start crying and swearing they’ll never sleep with you again.
-I’m talking about identifying what works and appreciating it.
-That’s all.
+I'm not talking about feeding someone dainty bowls of phony sugarsap just so they won't get their feelings hurt.
+I'm talking about identifying what works and appreciating it.
+That's all.

 Use this rule.
 Teach and encourage others to use it.
 It works; I've seen it a million times.
 It is a way of working.
 It is a way of life.
 Why am I wasting so much time on this?
 Because: